walkerke/tidycensus/README.md

 install.packages("tidycensus")
 ```

-## In version 0.4.5:
+## In version 0.4.6:

 * Bug fixed that was causing GEOIDs for some states to be converted to NA on certain Linux platforms

-* A new parameter, `shift_geo`, allows tidycensus users to get US state and county geometry using the __albersusa__ R package with Alaska and Hawaii shifted and re-scaled for better cartographic display of the entire US.
+* A new parameter, `shift_geo`, allows tidycensus users to get US state and county geometry originally obtained with the __albersusa__ R package with Alaska and Hawaii shifted and re-scaled for better cartographic display of the entire US.

 ```r
 # Requires the installation of the GitHub version and ggplot2